Anomaly Detection in Collider Physics via Factorized Observables

-To test the robustness of \CleverName, we apply the our method on range of signal fractions $f_S$.
+To test the robustness of \CleverName, we apply our method on a range of signal fractions $f_S$.
 For stability in this analysis, we train with an equally mixed dataset of 100,000 signal and 100,000 background events, using sample weights in Keras to mimic a signal fraction $f_S$.
 We then test the model on the full dataset.
-The per-jet classification performance is shown in \Fig{fig:aucs}, where we plot the background rejection factor as a function of signal efficiency.
-We also show the standard deviation in signal efficiency after performing 10 trainings.
-Here, the per-jet performance is evaluated only on the learned $\mathbb{E}[p_T|\mathcal{O}]$, not including any additional features such as jet mass or assumptions about the $W' \to XY$ event topology.
+To account for variability and obtain error bars, we train an ensemble of 10 different models.
+The average per-jet classification performance is shown in \Fig{fig:aucs}, where we plot the background rejection factor as a function of signal efficiency.
+Here, the per-jet performance is evaluated only on the learned $\hat{p}_T(\mathcal O)$, not including any additional features such as jet mass or assumptions about the $W' \to XY$ event topology.
 (For these reasons, one cannot directly compare our results to those of previous LHC Olympians.)
 In the large signal limit, \CleverName approaches the optimal supervised classifier, as predicted by \Eq{eq:cond_exp}.
 As the signal fraction decreases, the performance degrades and the variability increases, but there are still substantial gains in sensitivity.
 Note that the $f_S=0$ limit still yields reasonable classification performance; this is possibly due to deviations from strict factorization, as discussed further in the Supplemental Material.
 (Alternatively, since we are applying a no-signal model to a dataset with signal, proper convergence might not be achievable off the data manifold.)

 Having established the desired behavior of \CleverName on a benchmark collider search, it is worth remarking on several important points.
 First, our method is based on the inductive bias of factorization, so the performance we saw in the dijet analysis may not translate to other scenarios.
 This reflects a universal challenge for all approaches to anomaly detection, where the performance of the method depends on the applicability of the assumptions.
 Nevertheless, limits can be set on the parameters of specific new physics scenarios (even post hoc) by performing pseudo-experiments, injecting various amounts of signal, and repeating the procedure to establish confidence intervals.
 Second, as the signal fraction decreases, the performance of the learned model becomes highly sensitive to parameter initialization and statistical fluctuations.
 To ensure robust behavior in this regime, we recommend \CleverName be paired with a regularization method like ensemble learning ~\cite{DBLP:journals/corr/abs-2104-02395}.
 Third, detector effects can introduce factorization-violating effects, so it may be beneficial to apply \CleverName after multi-dimensional unfolding is applied to the data~\cite{Andreassen:2019cjw,Bellagente:2020piv,Andreassen:2021zzk,Arratia:2021otl}.
 Jet grooming techniques~\cite{Dasgupta:2013ihk,Larkoski:2014wba,Frye:2016aiz} might also improve the factorized behavior of jets at the theoretical level.
 Finally, we emphasize that no strategy can outperform a targeted search (i.e.~hypothesis test) for a specific model, and that the power of data-driven approaches such as \CleverName is in broadening the space of new physics scenarios that can be probed.